What Are Cold Sores?

 Call the doctor if your child:

-- has another health condition that has weakened the immune system, which could allow the HSV infection to spread and cause problems in other parts of the body
+- has a weakened immune system, which could allow the HSV infection to spread and cause problems in other parts of the body

-- has sores that don’t heal by themselves within 7 to 10 days
+- has sores that don’t heal by themselves within 2 weeks

-- keeping their drinking glasses and eating utensils, as well as washcloths and towels, separate from those used by other family members and washing these items thoroughly after use
+- Keep their drinking glasses and eating utensils, as well as washcloths and towels, separate from those used by other family members and wash these items well after use.

-- teaching them not to kiss others until the sores heal
+- Not kiss others until the sores heal.

-- trying to keep them from touching their eyes — if HSV infects the eyes, it can be very serious
+They also should try not to touch their eyes.
+If HSV infects the eyes, it can be very serious.

-If you’re caring for a child with a cold sore, you also should be sure to wash your hands frequently so that you don’t contract the virus or spread it to others.
+If you’re caring for a child with a cold sore, wash your hands often so that you don’t get the virus or spread it to others.